vhaghani26/epigenerate/README.md

 ```

 3. Submit the resource-intensive job via SLURM.
 See the [SLURM directory](https://github.com/vhaghani26/epigenerate/tree/main/SLURM) for information on how to create and submit a SLURM script.
-4. If you are running a memory intensive job in R on epigenerate such as CoMethyl, limit your R environment memory to 250 GB max.
+4. If you are running a memory intensive job in R on epigenerate such as Comethyl, limit your R environment memory to 250 GB max.
 Log in to the cluster and run the following code

 ```
 nano ~/.Renviron